-Colleen discovered Endicia for Mac and found the service easy-to-use and a major time-saver for printing USPS shipping labels.
-As the only native solution available for Mac, Colleen can create shipping labels straight from her desktop – no need to rely on Web portals.
-Plus, with Endicia, Colleen has access to USPS Commercial Base Pricing, which keeps costs low and adds to her bottom line.
+Colleen discovered Endicia and found the service easy-to-use and a major time-saver for printing USPS shipping labels.
+With Endicia, Colleen can create shipping labels straight from her desktop and has access to USPS Commercial Base Pricing, which keeps costs low and adds to her bottom line.

 Though still growing, Colleen’s business is still very unpredictable.
 On a typical day, she fulfills approximately four orders, but with a flurry of social media activity, she can receive up to 30 orders per day.